tartiflette/tartiflette/docs/welcome/what-is-tartiflette.md

 Source: [https://graphql.org/](https://graphql.org/)

-## Shoud I use Tartiflette only?
+## Can I use standaloned Tartiflette for my project ?

 Our engine follows the [GraphQL Specification](https://facebook.github.io/graphql/), which doesn't specify any transport layer.
-You are able to integrate the tartiflette engine wherever you need and use whatever transport layer you want: JSON RPC, gRPC or obviously HTTP.
+You can integrate the Tartiflette Engine wherever you need and use whatever transport layer you want: JSON RPC, gRPC or, obviously, HTTP.

-In addition to the Tartiflette Engine, and based on common integrations of GraphQL, we developed a GraphQL HTTP Library, which uses `aiohttp` to expose the tartiflette engine through HTTP.
+In addition to the Tartiflette Engine, and based on common integrations of GraphQL, we developed a GraphQL HTTP Library, which uses the awesome `aiohttp` library to expose the Tartiflette Engine through HTTP.

 ![tartiflette integration into tartiflette-aiohttp](/docs/assets/tartiflette-aiohttp.png)

-If you just landed in the GraphQL world, or if you don't want to deal with the integration of Tartiflette behind an HTTP layer, we suggest you use `tartiflette-aiohttp`.
+If you just landed in the GraphQL world, or if you don't want to deal with the integration of Tartiflette behind an HTTP layer, we suggest the use of `tartiflette-aiohttp`.

 For advanced use-cases, you should jump to the API documentation of Tartiflette.

-This is the perfect moment to start the tutorial which is based on `tartiflette-aiohttp`.
+In any case, this is the perfect moment to start [the tutorial](/docs/tutorial) which is based on `tartiflette-aiohttp`.